13 Best Cheap Electric Guitars Under $200 & $300 – Budget Picks

-Also available in Cherry Red and Ebony, this Mahogany Epiphone guitar sounds as good as it looks.
-The Epiphone SG-Special is an affordable guitar with good potential for live performance and recording.
+Available in a wide range of colors, this Mahogany Epiphone guitar sounds as good as it looks.
+The Epiphone SG Special VE is an affordable guitar with good potential for live performance and recording.
 Most of the heavy lifting is done by the two humbucker pickups, 700T on the bridge and 650R on the neck.

-The SG-Special has two control knobs, one for volume and one for tone.
+The SG Special VE has two control knobs, one for volume and one for tone.
 Keep in mind that these are master controls and not individual controls for each pickup.
 The overall build quality is nothing short of impressive at this price range.

-With a bolt-on neck, the SG-Special is not just durable but also easy to adjust for various tunings.
+With a bolt-on neck, the SG Special VE is not just durable but also easy to adjust for various tunings.
 The neck profile is slimmer than that of most Epiphone guitars and the 24.75 scale length really puts players to work in terms of dexterity and flexibility.

 The 22-fret fretboard is smooth and easy to grip.
-Even the strings that come with the SG-Special are premium-quality D-Addario standard strings.
+Even the strings that come with the SG Special VE are premium-quality D'Addario standard strings.
 All in all, if not for the slightly smaller cutaway, this electric guitar could’ve been an ideal choice for anyone.

 For quite a while, Schecter guitars were known for premium pricing to go with the impressive sound.
 These days, finding an affordable Schecter is a lot easier than you would think.
 Take the Schecter 432 C-6 Deluxe guitar for example.